Good to know

 There is no other hottie in 2019 to better pull of a smooth piece of footwear other than Kendall Jenner.
 The sneaker of her choice-- the Adidas Sleek.
 Collating all that was discussed earlier, the sneaker glorifies the prestige of windowbox-infused iterations starting from Reebok (which is now a proud member of the Adidas Group) to his brother-in-law’s Calabasas.

 Packed with all that jazz, the Adidas Originals Sleek first debuted on January 19, 2019, alongside another version with a plateau sole called the Hypersleek.
 The very first colorway for the Adidas Sleek was dipped in white with a glossy finish.
-A subliminal ray of perforations that resemble the classic Three Stripes radiate on the medial and lateral side.
+A subliminal ray of perforations that resemble the classic Three Stripes radiate on the medial and lateral sides.

 - A herringbone pattern outsole provides exceptional grip and traction.